ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 Table 3 contains a system prompt, where I specify additional information on how to return the output.
 I increased the temperature to get a higher creativity level, and I specified a higher token limit.
 However, because of my clear instruction on how to return the output the model didn’t return extra text.

 System prompts can be useful for generating output that meets specific requirements.
-The name ‘system prompt’ actually stands for ‘providing an additional task to the system’.
+The name 'system prompt' actually stands for 'providing an additional task to the system'.
 For example, you could use a system prompt to generate a code snippet that is compatible with a specific programming language, or you could use a system prompt to return a cefiain structure.
 Have a look into Table 4, where I return the output in JSON format.

 There are some benefits in returning JSON objects from a prompt that extracts data.
 In a real-world application I don’t need to manually create this JSON format, I can already return the data in a sofied order (very handy when working with datetime objects), but most impofiantly, by prompting for a JSON format it forces the model to create a structure and limit hallucinations.

 System prompts can also be really useful for safety and toxicity.
-To control the output, simply add an additional line to your prompt like: ‘You should be respectful in your answer.’.
+To control the output, simply add an additional line to your prompt like: 'You should be respectful in your answer.'.

 ### Role prompting